Old Links Used in Class - Spring 2026

 Observe the results.

-1.)
-Download and isntall the standalone NCBI-Blast: manual at NCBI
+B.) Download and isntall the standalone NCBI-Blast: Manual at NCBI

 Before installatin, read instruction for Windows,